CSIRAC: Preservation

 In 1964, CSIRAC was shut down for the last time.
 Its historical significance was already recognised at that stage, and it was placed in storage with plans for its later exhibition in a museum.

 The machine was stored in a warehouse through the 1960s and 1970s, before being set up for exhibit at Caulfield Institute of Technology (later the Caulfield Campus of Chisholm Institute of Technology, and later again the Caulfield Campus of Monash University) from 1980 to 1992.
 It was then returned to storage.

-Interest in the machine was revived in the 1990s, as it was realised that many of its developers were aging and history was being lost forever.
+Interest in the machine was revived in the 1990s, as it was realised that many of its developers were ageing and history was being lost forever.
 A conference about the machine was held in 1996.

 The machine found a permanent home with Museums Victoria in 2000.
 It has not been operable since its shutdown, but many of the programs that ran on it have been preserved, and an emulator has been written for it.
 The curators have decided that, aside from the cost of restoring the device, the huge number of repairs that would be required to make it safe to operate (CSIRAC used 30 kilowatts of power in operation) would detract from its historical authenticity.

 After being exhibited at Melbourne Museum for many years, it was relocated to Scienceworks in 2018 and is now on permanent display in the Think Ahead gallery.

 CSIRAC is listed on the Victorian Heritage Register and is included in a Heritage Overlay.

 It is listed as a National Engineering Landmark by Engineers Australia as part of its Engineering Heritage Recognition Program.